 One day, Christopher's father, A. A. Milne, and an artist named Ernest H. Shepard, decided that these animals, and two other imaginary friends, Owl and Rabbit, would make fine characters in a bedtime story.
 From that day on, Pooh and his friends have had many fanciful adventures, from Piglet's encounter with a Heffalump to Eeyore's loss of his tail.
 These stories have been embraced by millions of children and adult readers for more than 70 years.

 - The curious name of Winnie-the-Pooh came from Christopher Robin, from a combination of the names of a real bear and a pet swan.
-During the 1920s there was a black bear named Winnie in the London Zoo who had been the mascot for the Winnipeg regiment of the Canadian army.
+During the 1920s, there was a black bear named Winnie in the London Zoo who had been the mascot for the Canadian Army Veterinary Corps (C.A.V.C.).
 Pooh was the name of a swan in When We Were Very Young.

 - Pooh was purchased at Harrods department store in London and given by A. A. Milne to his son Christopher Robin on his first birthday, August 21, 1921.
 He was called Edward (proper form of Teddy) Bear at the time.

 - The rest of the toys were received as gifts by Christopher Robin between 1920 and 1928.